 Full of character and steeped in history, Foxes Manor is a Grade II listed, 16th-century Jacobean Cotswold manor house, complete with a hot tub.
-Sleeping up to 12 adults across 6 bedrooms (with 4 bathrooms), Foxes Manor is perfectly secluded and dog friendly, yet less than a 1-minute walk to the heart of Bourton-on-the-Water, through its' own private gate.
+Sleeping up to 12 adults across 6 double bedrooms (with 2 ensuite shower rooms, 1 family bathroom and 1 deluxe wet room), Foxes Manor is perfectly secluded and dog friendly, yet less than a 1-minute walk to the heart of Bourton-on-the-Water, through its' own private gate.
 Including mullioned stone windows, oak panelling and a priest hole you have one of the most intriguing and evocative Jacobean houses in the region.
 The main building dates back nearly 400 years, while the 'new' wing was added about 100 years later.
 With crisp cotton sheets, sumptuous towels, hot tub, BBQ, large living room and dining room, plus four open fires for guests to use, two of which are 7-foot real-log inglenook fireplaces, Foxes Manor is an idyllic setting for a stay in Bourton-on-the-Water.

 Read full Description